Holmgren825/ClimVis/README.md

 ## Command line interface

 ``setup.py`` defines an "entry point" for a script to be used as a command line program.
-Currently, the only command installed is ``cruvis``.
+Currently, two commands are installed: ``cruvis`` and ``climTrend´´.

 After installation, just type:

     $ cruvis --help

+or
+    $ climTrend --help

-To see what it can do for you.
+To see what they can do for you.

 ## Testing